 If you’re looking to escape the busier running routes like Kelly Drive and FDR Park, head to Cobbs Creek Park in West Philly.
 The Park is easily accessible from 63rd and Market or the Cobbs Creek Parkway.
 Once you arrive, you’ll encounter plenty of ways to mix up a dreary running routine, like exploring off-shoot trails leading to the creek and scenic ruins of an old cemetery.

-Where do you go to crush a quick run workout in Center City?
+Where do you go to crush a quick run workout in University City?
 Maybe you have a little bit of time on your lunch break and you need to get some speed work in.
 Or you’re just looking for somewhere to run some sprints.
-If that’s the case, Penn Park is the place to be.
-You can thank Penn for this public park in University City, offering clearly marked paths of the half-mile, three-quarter-mile and full-mile variety.
+If that’s the case, Penn Park is your place.
+You can thank Penn for sharing this gorgeous park with the public, offering clearly marked paths of the half-mile, three-quarter-mile and full-mile variety.
 Hitting this spot for a mid-day, or post-work run is the perfect power through or finish to your workday.

 Kelly Drive is cool and all, but it’s a bit of a cluster.
 The crowds have caught on to the fact that it’s a great running spot, and it can be a bit much.
 If you’re picking up what we’re putting down, it’s time to make your way to a new sweat spot.
-Given this city’s iconic steps, the name of this trail might lead you to believe it was inspired by the same fictional boxer.
-But if that’s what you thought, you’d be wrong.
-This 3.8-mile route is your chance to follow in the footsteps of boxing great, Smokin’ Joe Frazier.
+Why not head off the beaten path and up to Fairmount Park?
+Boxer’s Trail is a 3.8-mile route named for the training runs of one Philly’s beloved non-fictional boxers, the legendary Smokin’ Joe Frazier.
 Float like a butterfly, sting like a bee, and run like the wind.

 Embark on a short run through the suburbs by accessing the Radnor Trail in Wayne.
-This 2.4 mile stretch of trail is paved, making it perfect for walking or running.
+This 2.4-mile stretch of trail is paved, making it perfect for walking or running.
 If you’re looking to do some speed work or intervals, there are mile markers every tenth of a mile that make monitoring distance a breeze.
-Plus, parking is easy to come by at Conestoga Road and the St. David’s Shopping Center.
-If you start at the shopping center, you can make your way along the trail, past Wayne Art Center, and back for a 5-mile run.
+Plus, parking is easy to come by at Conestoga Rd. and the St. David’s Shopping Center.
+If you start at the shopping center, you can make your way along the trail, past Wayne Art Center, and back for a five-mile run.

 So this spot is obviously not in Philadelphia, but it’s definitely worth the trip.
 Escape the city and climb some hills for a history lesson, on the go.
-Of course there’s more to this Park than hills and history.
+Of course, there’s more to this park than hills and history.
 There are more than 30 miles of trails to cover, including the Joseph Plump Martin Trail.
 It’s one of the more popular paths in the park.
-And for good reason too.
-This 5-ish-mile loop includes a part-grass, part-dirt path running past historic landmarks along rolling hills.
+And for good reason, too.
+This five-ish-mile loop includes a part-grass, part-dirt path running past historic landmarks along rolling hills.